kdegtyar/php-csv-task/README.md

 * **--file [csv file name]** – the name of the CSV to be parsed
 * **--create_table** – this will cause the PostgreSQL users table to be built (and no further action will be taken)
 * **--dry_run** – this will be used with the **--file** directive in case we want to run the script but not insert into the DB.
-All other functions will be executed, but the database won't be altered
+All other functions will be executed, but the database won't be altered.
+The status information and validated data will be printed.
 * **-u** – PostgreSQL username
 * **-p** – PostgreSQL password
 * **-h** – PostgreSQL host